ashishsubedi/100-days-of-code/log.md

 **Today's Progress**: I completed the intermediate machine learning course in Kaggle and took part in the competition.

 **Thoughts** Oh boy, learning was way smoother than applying this in the competition.
 I am stuck for now.
 I have already done for 4 hours straight, I didn't even know that.
 Now time for rest and I'll continue this tomorrow.

+### Day 3: December 15, 2019

+**Today's Progress**: I couldn't do much as I have tomorrow.
+So I explored more about machine learning algorithms, learnt about some deep learning model and understood how CNN works.
+Also understood about ReLU activation function.
+I will continue this as soon as I can.